cnio-bu/bollito/tutorials/pbmc/README.md

 At this point, Snakemake decides the execution order based on the rules resources specification and triggers the first rules.

 ### Pipeline execution recommendation.
-The normal use of the pipeline requires its execution at least two times (three recommended).
+The pipeline requires its execution at least two times (three recommended).
 It is recommended to set the parameters according to the results obtained in previous steps when needed.

 1. **First execution - Single-cell QC filtering parameters**:
-This first execution is highly recommended to set the values for the filtering rule "seurat_postqc".
+A first execution would allow us setting the values for the filtering rule "seurat_postqc".
-Once the pipeline has completed both the "seurat_preqc" and the "seurat_postqc" steps, the user must take a look at the QC plots and choose the proper filtering values (later explained).
+Once the pipeline has completed both the "seurat_preqc" and the "seurat_postqc" steps, the user should take a look at the QC plots and choose the proper filtering values (later explained).
-After setting these filters in the configuration file, the user must remove the previous seurat_postqc outputs (just the ones found in this specific folder) in order to repeat the single-cell QC.
-To run the pipeline until the normalization step we use the "until" parameter from Snakemake.
+After setting these filters in the configuration file, the user should remove the previous seurat_postqc outputs (just the ones found in these specific folders) in order to repeat the single-cell QC.
+In order to run the pipeline until the normalization step we use the "until" parameter from Snakemake.

 `snakemake --use-conda -j N --until normalized_expression_matrix`

 2. **Second execution - Single-cell normalization parameters parameters**:
-The second execution is used to study the significance of the principal components of the PCA, and the cell cycle effect.
+A second execution would allow us studying the significance of the principal components of the PCA, and the cell cycle effect.
-Also, it is recommended to check the effect of another variables like the QC ones, such as the differences in the number of features or counts.
+It is also recommended to check the effect of other QC variables such as the differences in the number of features or counts.
-Once the user has decided which is the number of significant components and the variables that are going to be regressed out (if any), they should set the values in the configuration file.
+Once the user has decided the number of significant components to include in the analysis and the variables to be regressed out (if any), these values should be set in the configuration file.
-Following the indications defined in the previous point, the user must remove the normalization folder to repeat the step if some regressions are performed.
+Following the indications defined in the previous section, the user must remove the output files in the normalization folder, in order to repeat the step (if needed).
 To run the pipeline only until the normalization step, we use the "until" parameter from Snakemake.

 `snakemake --use-conda -j N --until normalized_expression_matrix`

-3. **Third execution - Clustering resolution selection and final execution**: the third execution is only meant to study the clustering results and decide the clustering resolution to use in the following steps.
+3. **Third execution - Clustering resolution selection and final execution**:
+With the third execution, the user will study the clustering results and decide the clustering resolution to use in the following steps.
-Once, the UMAPs, silhouette scores and the clustree plots are studied, the user must set the desired clustering resolution in the configuration file.
+Once, the UMAPs, silhouette scores and clustree plots are analysed.
+The clustering resolution of interest should be set in the configuration file.
 To run the pipeline we use the following command:

 `snakemake --use-conda -j N`